-Marywood University art students swept the student awards at the NEPA 2012 ADDY Awards ceremony at the annual awards dinner in Wilkes-Barre in early March, and one went on to garner a national ADDY award in June.
+Marywood University art students swept the student awards at the NEPA 2012 ADDY Awards ceremony at the annual awards dinner in Wilkes-Barre in early March.
 This is the seventh consecutive year in which Marywood art students have won ADDY Awards.

-The ceremony, held at Mohegan Sun at Pocono Downs, Plains PA, recognized 2011 creative efforts in print, web, video, radio and outdoor advertising, and design, primarily featuring the work of professionals in the ad agency business throughout the region.
+The ceremony, held at Mohegan Sun at Pocono Downs, recognized 2011 creative efforts in print, web, video, radio and outdoor advertising and design, primarily featuring the work of professionals in the ad agency business throughout the region.

 Marywood undergraduate and graduate students won best-of-show, gold, and silver awards, and the University staff was recognized for the second consecutive year for creative expertise in a communications field.

 Marywood University students started winning ADDYs in 2005 when Marywood professors of graphic design, John Meza and Christine Medley, began encouraging their students to enter into the competition.
 Seven years later, the awards keep rolling in.

 "The award ceremony provides exposure for students' work and is also a wonderful opportunity for students to network with area professionals," Meza said.
 "Having our students consistently win the top awards is a positive reflection on the effectiveness of our graphic design program."